HandsomeWuuu/MedLDR/README.md

 # The reasoning paradox of large language models in clinical diagnostics

-This is an official implementation of "[The reasoning paradox of large language models in clinical diagnostics]()".
+This is the official implementation of "[The reasoning paradox of large language models in clinical diagnostics]()".

 ## Introduction

 This study constructed two long-context diagnostic reasoning (LDR) benchmarks using the MIMIC-IV and eICU databases to evaluate six state-of-the-art matched model pairs: GPT-5 (Mini), Gemini 2.5 (Flash), Claude 4 (Sonnet), DeepSeek, Qwen3-235B, and Qwen3-30B.
-Each pair comprises a thinking-augmented model (referred to as LRM) and a standard model (LLM), both operating on the identical base model.
+Each pair comprises a reasoning-augmented model (referred to as LRM) and a standard model (LLM), both operating on the same base model.
 Our evaluation framework assessed two complementary dimensions: diagnostic performance and clinical reliability/safety.
-The results reveal a key insight: although LRMs achieve superior diagnostic accuracy and comprehensiveness, these benefits are counterbalanced by notable limitations in clinical reliability and safety, such as overdiagnosis and inconsistencies at the level of individual diagnoses.
+The results reveal a key insight: although LRMs achieve superior diagnostic accuracy and comprehensiveness, these benefits are counterbalanced by notable limitations in clinical reliability and safety, such as overdiagnosis and inconsistencies at the level of  diagnoses.